true-north-engineering/helm-file-utils/GOGUIDELINES.md

 #### 2.2.1.
 General

-- Multiword names **MUST** use MixedCaps or mixedCaps rather than underscores.
+- Multiword names must use MixedCaps or mixedCaps rather than underscores.
-- Declarations that are used only locally **MUST NOT** be exported.
+- Declarations that are used only locally must not be exported.
-- Words in names that are initialisms or acronyms (e.g. "URL" or "ID") **MUST** have a consistent case.
+- Words in names that are initialisms or acronyms (e.g. "URL" or "ID") must have a consistent case.
 For example, "URL" should appear as "URL" or "url", never as "Url", and "customerID" not as "customerId".

 ```go
 func (h *CustomerHandler) GetCustomerID(w http.ResponseWriter, r *http.Request) { ... }